dpo007/RedditCommentKiller/README.md

 A PowerShell 7 script that finds **your own** Reddit comments older than a chosen age, optionally **overwrites** them first, and then **deletes** them — with rate-limit friendliness, resume support, and a paper trail (CSV report).

-It’s basically spring cleaning for your comment history, except the broom is an OAuth token and the dust bunnies are `t1_` fullnames. 🧽✨
+It’s basically spring cleaning for your comment history.
+By default it runs using a session-derived token (single-user), and keeps OAuth support as a fallback. 🧽✨

+**Auth note (important):** Session-derived token reuse is the primary/default mode.
+OAuth is supported only as a secondary fallback because Reddit OAuth app approval and long-term reliability can be inconsistent or unavailable for some users.

 ## ✅ What this is

 - 🧩 A single-file PowerShell script: `Invoke-RedditCommentDeath.ps1`
-- 🔐 Auth: session-derived token reuse by default; OAuth (script app) still available
+- 🔐 Auth (recommended): session-derived token reuse (default); OAuth still available as a fallback
 - 🔎 Scans your user comment listing (newest → oldest)
 - ⏳ Processes comments older than `-DaysOld`
 - ✍️🧼 Optionally overwrites comment text (default) before deleting